Vaginismus: What You Need To Know

 Can I have vaginismus even I have enjoyed penetration before?

 This is possible yes, as sometimes we do not have an explanation for why the vaginal muscles tighten and it can come on after enjoying sex in the past.
-Remember too, that vaginismus is easily managed, so see your doctor for advice.
+Remember too, that vaginismus can be managed, so see your doctor for advice.

 Should I see a doctor if I think I have vaginismus or have any of the symptoms of vaginismus?